josill/Navigator/README.md

 # Navigator:

 ## Setup:
-Mandatory config class variables:
+Mandatory config class variables (./Navigator/Config.swift):
-- smtpHostname (there host where your email is located on, f.e smtp.gmail.com)
+- smtpHostname (the host where your email is located on, f.e smtp.gmail.com)
 - smtpEmail (email where we send the gpx data from)
 - smtpPassword (for your email)
 - backendUrl (for my case it is https://sportmap.akaver.ee)